 Use the relative humidity to find the absolute humidity by use of psychrometric charts or similar tools, which gives the concentration of water present in the air.

 The change in mass of the wet sand will be used to calculate the concentration of water in the sand.
 Use the digital thermometers and digital scale measurements.
+This can be obtained by totaling the mass of the wet sand at any time interval being studied, then subtracting the initial mass of the sand to obtain the current mass of water.
+Divide by the current total mass to obtain the current concentration of water in the sand.

-The measured temperatures will be used to calculate the heat transfer coefficients.
+The measured temperatures will be used to calculate the heat transfer coefficients (Equation 1).

 Representative Results